RSE-Sheffield/old_team_site_nikola/site/pages/contact/index.rst

 ------------
 Will is also a `Research Associate/Research Software Engineer <http://www.rse.ac.uk/>`_.
-The path to this point has not been particularly direct: he has a computer scence degree, has worked as a IT systems engineer in the film industry, has a PhD plus post-doc experience in water engineering (where he developed semi-physical and data-driven models of water quality in water distribution networks) and
+The path to this point has not been particularly direct: he has a computer science degree, has worked as a IT systems engineer in the film industry, has a PhD plus post-doc experience in water engineering (where he developed semi-physical and data-driven models of water quality in water distribution networks) and